SS India Victory

 SS India Victory was a Victory ship built and operated as a cargo carrier and troopship in World War II.
-After the war the ship was used a private cargo ship.
-She sank on 12 July 1972, ran aground on a Pratas Reef in the South China in Typhoon Susan.
+After the war the ship was used as a private cargo ship.
+She sank on 12 July 1972, after running aground on Pratas Reef in the South China Sea during Typhoon Susan.

 Construction

 SS India Victory was laid down under U.S. Maritime Commission contract by Permanente Metals Corporation, Richmond, California on 4 March 1944, under the Emergency Shipbuilding program.
 She was launched on 15 May 1944 and was delivered to the War Shipping Administration (WSA) on 29 July 1944.

 India Victory was used near the end of World War II.
 The ship's United States Maritime Commission designation was VC2-S-AP3, hull number P No. 1 (527), Victory #527.
 The Maritime Commission turned her over to a civilian contractor for operation as a troopship.
 Victory ships were designed to replace the earlier Liberty ships.
 Liberty ships were designed to be used just for World War II.
 Victory ships were designed to last longer and serve the US Navy after the war.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, with a thinner stack set farther toward the superstructure and had a long raised forecastle.